ILikeHacking123/Tuanminh-new-code-compiler/README.md

 console.log(abc);
 ```
 #### The result [2]
-> CEPLJS: PrintVar.CPL, at line 323: NOT A VALID OR INVALID VARIABLE!
+> CEPLJS: PrintVar.CPL, at line xxx: NOT A VALID OR INVALID VARIABLE!
 >
-> CEPLJS: declareVar.CPL, at line 213, in module "CrVarModule":  NOT A VALID OR INVALID VARIABLE!
+> CEPLJS: declareVar.CPL, at line xxx, in module "CrVarModule":  NOT A VALID OR INVALID VARIABLE!

 ## FOR & WHILE & Do-While
 ### For